Shunde, Guangdong

-Shunde District, also known as Shuntak, is a district of the city of Foshan, Guangdong province, located in the Pearl River Delta.
+Shunde or Shun Tak (from Cantonese) is a district in the city of Foshan, Guangdong, located in the Pearl River Delta of China.
 It had a population of 2,464,784 as of the 2010 census.
 Once a traditional agricultural county, it has become one of the most affluent counties in Guangdong and mainland China.
-Since 2009 it has been administrated independently of Foshan city, answerable directly to the Guangdong provincial government.
+Since 2009, Shunde has been administered independently of Foshan city.
+It is directly accountable to the Guangdong provincial government.

 History

 According to archaeological discoveries, human settlements appeared during the Spring and Autumn period.
 In the third year of Jinghai era (1452 AD), after the Ming dynasty suppressed the rebellion led by Huang Xiao Yang (黃蕭養), Shunde county was formally established.
 Before that, this area was part of Nam Hoi county (Nanhai Xian) and Sun Hui county (Xinhui Xian).